 Social media channels are just one avenue for small businesses to leverage in marketing themselves to larger audiences.
 Up until 10 years ago it was impossible for a local business to have the kind of exposure that these channels offer today.
-This is the second of a series of posts from Shelley Rostlund, Digital Consultant at Social Intelligence – to help shed some light on social advertising.
+This is the second of a series of posts from Shelley Rostlund, Digital Consultant at Harbour 32 – to help shed some light on social advertising.

 I have already talked about Facebook Ads, in my first post so have a read of that one in conjunction with this one.
 I am going to explain Twitter Ads and how you can use them in your marketing mix.